-- 42. The religious traditions of humankind, in their great diversity, are 'journeys' or 'pilgrimages' towards human fulfillment and the search for the truth about our existence.
-Even though we may be 'strangers' to each other, there are moments in which our paths intersect that call for 'religious hospitality.'
-Both our personal experiences today and historical moments in the past witness to the fact that such hospitality is possible and does take place in small ways. - 43.
-Extending such hospitality is dependant on a theology that is hospitable to the 'other.'
-Our reflections on the nature of the biblical witness to God, what we believe God to have done in Christ, and the work of the Spirit shows that at the heart of the Christian faith lies an attitude of hospitality that embraces the 'other' in their otherness.
-It is this spirit that needs to inspire the Theology of Religions in a world that needs healing and reconciliation, and solidarity with all those, irrespective of their religious beliefs, have been pushed to the margins of society. - 44.
-We need to acknowledge that human limitations and limitations of language makes it impossible for any community to have exhausted the mystery of the salvation God offers to humankind.
-All our theological reflections in the last analysis are limited by our own experience and cannot hope to deal with the scope of God's work of mending the world. - 45.
-It is this humility that enables us to say that salvation belongs to God, God only.
+44. The religious traditions of humankind, in their great diversity, are "journeys" or "pilgrimages" towards human fulfillment in search for the truth about our existence.
+Even though we may be "strangers" to each other, there are moments in which our paths intersect that call for "religious hospitality".
+Both our personal experiences today and historical moments in the past witness to the fact that such hospitality is possible and does take place in small ways.

+45. Extending such hospitality is dependant on a theology that is hospitable to the "other".
+Our reflections on the nature of the biblical witness to God, what we believe God to have done in Christ, and the work of the Spirit shows that at the heart of the Christian faith lies an attitude of hospitality that embraces the "other" in their otherness.
+It is this spirit that needs to inspire the theology of religions in a world that needs healing and reconciliation.
+And it is this spirit that may also bring about our solidarity with all who, irrespective of their religious beliefs, have been pushed to the margins of society.

+46. We need to acknowledge that human limitations and limitations of language make it impossible for any community to have exhausted the mystery of the salvation God offers to humankind.
+All our theological reflections in the last analysis are limited by our own experience and cannot hope to deal with the scope of God's work of mending the world.

+47. It is this humility that enables us to say that salvation belongs to God, God only.
 We do not possess salvation; we participate in it.
 We do not offer salvation; we witness to it.
 We do not decide who would be saved; we leave it to the providence of God.
-For our own salvation is an everlasting 'hospitality' that God has extended to us.
-It is God who is the 'host' of salvation.
-And yet, in the eschatological vision of the new heaven and the new earth, we also have the powerful symbol of God becoming both a 'host' and a 'guest' among us: "See, the home of God is among mortals.
-He will dwell with them as their God; they will be his peoples ..."
-(Rev.21.3).
+For our own salvation is an everlasting "hospitality" that God has extended to us.
+It is God who is the "host" of salvation.
+And yet, in the eschatological vision of the new heaven and the new earth, we also have the powerful symbol of God becoming both a "host" and a "guest" among us: "'See, the home of God is among mortals.
+He will dwell with them; they will be his peoples...'"
+(Rev. 21:3).